neyre/timetimetimetimer/README.md

 - can't put everything on one side, not enough pins on 3.3V side without using the UART pins
 - enabling the watchdog creates problems when trying to push new firmware the watchdog resets it.
 - Yellow, red, white are probably the best colors.
 Blue is hard to read with the white outlines.
+- trying to put all the screen control logic in the second thread leads to noticable delay

+## Opportunities for performance improvement
+- Right now, we're writing to the LEDs a lot.
+Writing only when the value is different would probably speed things up.